MWatty/Peaches-n-Green/README.md

 ingredients that are not too daunting when delving into the vegetarian meal world.
 This is going to be achieved by having limited ingredients, beautiful images, takes on traditionally meat based classics and most of all delicious simple recipes to follow.
-Visitors will want to come back time and time again to find out what else they can create in the Kitchen and what new recipes are on offer.
+Visitors will want to come back time and time again to find out what else they can create in the kitchen and what new recipes are on offer.

 ### User Stories